cboudereau/cboudereau.github.io/_posts/2017-08-10-proto3-parser.markdown

 - use the orElse combinator and start with the pzero.

 The pzero is really intesting because it will always return Error with empty error message.
-Combined with te orElse combinator it is like if you just force the second parser to be executed because the first parser will always failed.
+Combined with the orElse combinator it is like if you just force the second parser to be executed because the first parser will always failed.
 This is exactly what we want when we would like to fold the sequence of parsers to one parser.

 What is displayed if there was an error ?